‘I’d get less hassle for murder’: Man accused of felling Sycamore Gap tree speaks out

 Walter Renwick says his life has taken a turn for the worse since he was accused of felling one of the UK’s most-loved trees

-A man arrested after the Sycamore Gap tree was cut down has protested his innocence, claiming “he would get more hassle if he had committed murder”.
+A man arrested after the Sycamore Gap tree was cut down has protested his innocence, claiming “he would get less hassle if he had committed murder”.

-Former lumberjack Walter Renwick, 69, said he has taken to wearing a blond Rod Stewart wig to hide his identity due to anger over the much-loved Northumberland tree’s destruction last month.
+Former lumberjack Walter Renwick, 69, said he has taken to wearing a blonde Rod Stewart wig to hide his identity due to anger over the much-loved Northumberland tree’s destruction last month.

-Arrested two days after the tree was cut down and then released on bail, has told The Sunday Times he was watching Netflix at the time.
+Arrested two days after the tree was cut down and then released on bail, Mr Renwick has told The Sunday Times he was watching Netflix at the time.

 When police asked him if he was responsible for the Sycamore Gap vandalism, Mr Renwick said he replied: “Did I ’eck.”

-“Whoever has done it is going to get ten years for a tree,” he told the newspaper.
+“Whoever has done it is going to get 10 years for a tree,” he told the newspaper.
 “People walked past me and gave me these looks, like I’m a piece of s**t.

 “If I’d have done a murder, I’d be getting less hassle, you know that?”